-(1) Prescribing, procuring or authorizing use of legend drugs, controlled substances, therapeutic devices, and other measures, and dispensing drugs consistent with the individual's scope of specialty practice, and competency.

-(2) Standing orders, protocols, or written prescriptions may also be given for over-the-counter medications as clinically necessary.
-Stat.
-Auth.: ORS 678.150
+- (1) Prescribing, procuring or authorizing use of legend drugs, controlled substances, therapeutic devices, and other measures, and dispensing drugs consistent with the individual's scope of specialty practice, and competency. - (2) Standing orders, protocols, or written prescriptions may also be given for over-the-counter medications as clinically necessary.

 Stats.
-Implemented: ORS 678.370, 678.372, 678.375, 678.380, 678.385 & 678.390

-Hist.: BN 10-2006, f. & cert. ef.
+Implemented: ORS 678.370, 678.372, 678.375, 678.380, 678.385 & 678.390 Hist.: BN 10-2006, f. & cert. ef.
 10-5-06; BN 5-2008, f. & cert. ef.
 6-24-08

-Application Requirements for Initial Prescriptive Authority in Oregon
+Application Requirements for Prescriptive Authority in Oregon

-(1) Current, unencumbered registered nurse license in the State of Oregon.

-(2) Currently has or is eligible for an unencumbered nurse practitioner or clinical nurse specialist certificate in the State of Oregon.

-(3) Submission of application and fees required by the Board.
+- (1) Current, unencumbered registered nurse license in the State of Oregon. - (2) Currently has or is eligible for an unencumbered nurse practitioner or clinical nurse specialist certificate in the State of Oregon. - (3) Submission of application and fees required by the Board.
 Fees are nonrefundable.
-An application not completed after one calendar year will be considered void.

-(4) Evidence of successful completion of 45 contact hours of pharmacology as defined in OAR 851-056-0008 including content related to the specialty scope of practice which shall be met through:

-(a) Completion within two years prior to the application date; or

-(b) Evidence of completion of a 30 hour discrete pharmacology course congruent with the specialty role sought with:

-(A) An additional 15 CE hours in pharmacological management congruent with the area of clinical specialty completed in the two years prior to the application date; and

-(B) Current prescriptive authority in another state or U.S. jurisdiction, including a U.S. federal institution or facility; or

-(c) Evidence of completion of a clinical nurse specialist or nurse practitioner program within two years prior to application date, which included a 45 hour pharmacology course and subsequent clinical practicum in pharmacologic management of individual patients prior to graduation.

-(5) Evidence of successful completion of required clinical education in patient management.
-An applicant may be considered to meet this requirement through:

-(a) Completion of a directly supervised clinical practicum of no less than 150 hours which includes differential diagnosis and applied pharmacological management of patients congruent with the specialty role sought for academic or continuing education credit; or

-(b) Evidence of unencumbered prescriptive authority in another state or U.S. jurisdiction, including a U.S. federal institution or facility with a minimum of 400 hours utilizing prescriptive authority and patient management within the past two years.

-(6) Evidence of successful completion of accredited graduate level nursing courses documented by CE or academic credit.
+An application not completed after one calendar year will be considered void. - (4) Evidence of successful completion of 45 contact hours of pharmacology as defined in OAR 851-056-0008 including content related to the specialty scope of practice which shall be met through: - (a) Completion within two years prior to the application date; or - (b) Evidence of completion of a 30 hour discrete pharmacology course congruent with the specialty role sought with: - (A) An additional 15 CE hours in pharmacological management congruent with the area of clinical specialty completed in the two years prior to the application date; and - (B) Current prescriptive authority in another state or U.S. jurisdiction, including a U.S. federal institution or facility; or - (c) Evidence of completion of a clinical nurse specialist or nurse practitioner program within two years prior to application date, which included a 45 hour pharmacology course and subsequent clinical practicum in pharmacologic management of individual patients prior to graduation. - (5) Evidence of successful completion of required clinical education in patient management.
+An applicant may be considered to meet this requirement through: - (a) Completion of graduate level nursing academic credits, or continuing education credits accredited by a national nursing accrediting body that include a directly supervised clinical practicum of not less than 150 hours containing evidence of clinical experiences in differential diagnosis and applied pharmacological management of patients congruent with the specialty role; or - (b) Evidence of unencumbered prescriptive authority in another state or U.S. jurisdiction, including a U.S. federal institution or facility with a minimum of 400 hours utilizing prescriptive authority and patient management within the past two years. - (6) Evidence of successful completion of accredited graduate level nursing courses documented by CE or academic credit.
 Such courses must include physical assessment, pathophysiology, and clinical management sufficient to prepare the applicant for safe prescribing with individual patients.
-Integrated courses taken before January 1, 1996 may be considered if content otherwise meets all requirements for equivalency.

-(7) Applicants for initial certification as a nurse practitioner shall meet all requirements for prescriptive authority.
-Clinical nurse specialists may obtain and renew certification with the Board without prescriptive authority.

-(8) Initial applicants seeking prescriptive authority who do not meet Oregon's pharmacology requirements shall complete a pharmacology course from a list approved by the Board, equal to a minimum of 45 contact hours.

-9) Nurse practitioners who were certified in Oregon prior to July 1, 1997, and who did not have prescriptive authority as of that date, are not required to obtain prescriptive authority.
+Integrated courses taken before January 1, 1996 may be considered if content otherwise meets all requirements for equivalency. - (7) Applicants for initial certification as a nurse practitioner shall meet all requirements for prescriptive authority.
+Clinical nurse specialists may obtain and renew certification with the Board without prescriptive authority. - (8) Initial applicants seeking prescriptive authority who do not meet Oregon's pharmacology requirements shall complete a pharmacology course from a list approved by the Board, equal to a minimum of 45 contact hours. - (9) Nurse practitioners who were certified in Oregon prior to July 1, 1997, and who did not have prescriptive authority as of that date, are not required to obtain or renew with prescriptive authority.